 Jumbo Deposit Bank Rates

-For savings accounts, there was typically no benefit to opening a jumbo account, as the average savings account rate on jumbo accounts was the same as for ordinary deposits, at 0.20%.
-There were modest benefits for 1-month and 3-month jumbo CDs: jumbo rates on 1-month CDs were 0.02% higher than for ordinary 1-month CDs, and jumbo rates on 3-month CDs were 0.01% higher than for ordinary 3-month CDs.
+For savings accounts, there was typically no benefit to opening a jumbo account, as the average savings account rate on jumbo accounts was the same as for ordinary deposits, at 0.06%.
+There were slight benefits for 1-month and 3-month jumbo CDs: jumbo rates on 1-month CDs were 0.01% higher than for ordinary 1-month CDs, and jumbo rates on 3-month CDs were also 0.01% higher than for ordinary 3-month CDs.

 For money market accounts, the benefit of a jumbo deposit was a little more eye-catching.
-Jumbo money market rates averaged 0.16% better than ordinary money market rates.
-That might still seem like a small number, but with ordinary rates averaging 0.31%, adding another 0.16% gets you better than 1.5 times the ordinary, non-jumbo money market rate.
+Jumbo money market rates averaged 0.06% better than ordinary money market rates.
+That might still seem like a small number, but with ordinary rates averaging 0.09%, adding another 0.06% gets more interest earned overall.

 Choosing Products Based on Jumbo Bank Rates